Driving Age Rumours

 All new drivers, including older motorists, would also face restrictions on night driving, a lower drink-drive limit and a ban on using a hands-free mobile phone for 12 months after passing their test.

 If after consultation the Government decided to go ahead there would almost certainly have to be new Laws.
 Notice of a Bill would then perhaps be given in the Queens speech at the state opening of parliament.

 The Bill would the have to pass through both houses of parliament (assuming the Lords are still there).

 Passage of a Bill requiring novice drivers to have held a provisional licence for one year before taking a test would be unlikely to receive an easy passage.

 A new rumour appears to be developing that motorway driving and night driving is to be incorporated into the driving test.

 This would be impractical.
 Not everyone in the UK lives near a Motorway.

 If night driving were included in the test, it would require the tests to be conducted after 11pm in the long summer days.

-However, there are plans to let learner drivers have motorway driving lessons.
+However, there are plans to let learner drivers have motorway driving lessons in 2018.
 At the moment, you can only have driving lessons on motorways after you’ve passed your driving test.

 When you pass your test and if you are anxious about motorway or night driving, please have a few extra lessons with your driving Instructor, or better still, have a go at the Pass Plus course.